unt-libraries/solrbenchmark/README.md

 import pysolr

-from solrbenchmark import docs, schema, terms, runner from solrfixtures.emitters import choice, fixed, fromfield, text from solrfixtures.profile import Field
+from solrbenchmark import docs, schema, terms, runner from fauxdoc.emitters import choice, fixed, fromfield, text from fauxdoc.profile import Field

 # ****PLANNING & SETUP

-# There's some planning you'll want to do up front: what configurations
-# do you want to test; how many documents do you need; do you need more
-# than one document set; what kinds of tests are you going to run; etc.
+# Let's assume you've done all the planning and setup discussed in the
+# README.
 #
-# Consider building your metadata (identifiers to ID test components
-# and configuration metadata) first.
-Obviously, you can change things
+# You'll want to create ConfigData objects with the metadata for the
-# later, but this gives you something to work with.
+# things you know you want to test.
 #
-# Let's say we want to run tests comparing Java heap max 410M versus
+# For instance, let's say we want to run tests comparing Java heap max
-# 820M versus 1230M.
+# 410M versus 820M versus 1230M.
 config_heap_mx410 = runner.ConfigData(
     config_id='heap-mx410',
     solr_version='8.11.1',